hashicorp/terraform/website/docs/configuration/data-sources.html.md

 ### Non-Default Provider Configurations

-Similarly to [resources](./resources.html), the `provider` meta-argument can be used when a module has multiple configurations for the same provider:
+Similarly to [resources](./resources.html), when a module has multiple configurations for the same provider you can specify which configuration to use with the `provider` meta-argument:

 ```hcl
 data "aws_ami" "web" {